gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "There's another one on the river!"
-Bluster shouted with panic in his voice as the searchlight swept across something that looked like a flatboat with a bucket for a head.
+Bluster shouted with panic in his voice as the stiltbot's searchlight swept over a flatboat being steered by something that looked like a cross between a bucket and a crab.
-It was an ambush,
+It was an ambush!
-Maddy realized,
-and now they were caught with nowhere to run as the three bots closed in.

-"Head for those trees!" she yelled, pointing.
+"Head for those trees!"
+Maddy yelled, pushing Sindy into a run.
 They wouldn't stop the bots,
 or even slow them down for more than a few seconds, but it was all she could think of.